<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Your Results Are Mostly Second-Order Effects

-The results you produce in sales tend to be second-order effects or some effect beyond the second order.
+The results you produce in sales tend to be second-order effects or some effect beyond the second order, which highlights the importance of aligning your sales priorities to drive meaningful outcomes.
 We tend to make decisions without considering the causal chain of effects we are creating, especially the potential downward spirals that end with serious negative consequences.
 From the outside, the downward spiral can look like self-sabotage when the root cause is not thinking past the first order.

 Success tends to breed more success.
 From the outside, it can look like an individual has good luck or some talent that allows them to produce certain results.
 More often than not, however, their success comes from understanding the second-, third-, and fourth-order effects.
 What you might attribute to luck is really making good decisions around the first-order effects, showing the self-discipline to do what is necessary, without fail, to consistently produce the effects that they are pursuing.

 The reason that success creates future success is that doing the work creates competency and competency leads to increasingly better results.
-When you are competent and produce better results, opportunities find you, leading you to more and greater opportunities.
+When you are competent and produce better results, opportunities find you, reinforcing your sales priority and leading you to more and greater opportunities.

 Do Good Work: